findelabs/openbsd-ansible-deploy/README.md

 ## Current bootstrap scripts

-Here are the current bootstrap scripts available
+Here are some current bootstrap scripts available

 * bootstrap_basic.sh
   - This deploys a very basic image